webix-hub/docs/data/datatable/subrows.md

 }
 ~~~

-Then use the api/link/ui.proto_getitem.md method that will return the object of the data item with the specified id and applies a new text to the property with text:
+To change it, you should use the api/link/ui.proto_getitem.md method that will return data item object by the specified id.
+And then specify the new text for the *details* property of this item:

 ~~~js
 {